Elevate to Alleviate: How Can Leg Elevation Help During Pregnancy?

 All these conditions can be alleviated by a few hours of leg elevation using a high-quality leg rest.
 Here’s how leg elevation helps in pregnancy:

 - It Boosts Circulation — The primary benefit of elevating the legs is that it increases venous blood flow so that your heart is able to deliver essential oxygen and nutrients to the rest of the body.
-When you’re pregnant, your circulation suffers, which can lead to pain, dizziness, fatigue, swelling and general discomfort.
+When you’re pregnant, your venous blood flow suffers, which can lead to pain, dizziness, fatigue, swelling and general discomfort.
 Poor circulation can also contribute to varicose veins and DVT.
 Even if you’re not feeling pained or swollen, the occasional leg lift is beneficial to improve blood flow.

 - It Reduces Pain — Perhaps most importantly, the occasional leg lift can help get rid of the foot, leg and ankle pain that’s so common during pregnancy.
 The increase in fluid means inflammation, which can knock you off your feet and keep you from working, exercising or doing everyday tasks.
 Mayo Clinic recommends staying off your feet and elevating them to prevent inflammation and pressure that triggers discomfort.